 - The resident must complete the scholarly project requirements specific to their program.
 This is either original or library research resulting in a paper of publishable quality.

-- The resident is required to deliver three presentations in Clinical Rounds and New Developments course.
+- The resident is required to deliver three rounds-style presentations.

 - The resident is required to successfully complete all clinical rotations included in the Core and Elective curriculum.